Zephynyah/zeph-stigman/docs/deployment/mysql.md

 ```sh
 sudo systemctl restart mysqld.service
 ```
-Perform the instauctions in `Step 2` to validate the values have changed.
+Perform the instructions in `Step 2` to validate the values have changed.
 ```sh title="sort_buffer_size"
 +------------------+----------+
 | Variable_name    | Value    |